alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

 ```objc
 [SGSDK forceSensorUpdate];
 ```
-This will return sensor data in `SensorUpdateDelegate`
+This will return sensor data in `SensorUpdateDelegate`.

 #### Getting Sensor Data Events